uvarc/rc-website/content/userinfo/rivanna/overview.md

 Users must request a minimum of two nodes and four cpu cores (and no more than 900 cpu cores) when submitting a job to the parallel queue.

+## GPU Partition

+The GPU queue is dedicated for jobs that can utilize a general purpose graphics processing unit.
+A job must request at least one GPU device and serial jobs that do not utilize any GPUs are not allowed in this queue.
+Users may submit multiple jobs or job arrays, but the maximum aggregate GPU devices allowed for a single user’s running jobs is 16.

 ## Software Licenses

 Excessive consumption of licenses for commercial software, either in time or number, if determined by system and/or RC staff to be interfering with other users' fair use of the software, will subject the violator's processes or jobs to termination without warning.
 Staff will attempt to issue a warning before terminating processes or jobs but inadequate response from the violator will not be grounds for permitting the processes/jobs to continue.